-As at the end of the reporting period, management recognised a full impairment loss of US\$302,000 (2019: Nil) of the intangible assets relating to the Silk product line.
-The Group has ceased development of the Silk product line as management assessed that the Silk product line is unlikely to generate probable future economic benefits to the Group.
-The impairment loss of intangible assets is included in "research and development costs" within the consolidated statement of comprehensive income of the Group for the financial year.
+As at the end of the previous reporting period, management had recognised a full impairment loss of US\$302,000 of the intangible assets relating to the Silk product line.
+The Group had ceased development of the Silk product line as management assessed that the Silk product line was unlikely to generate probable future economic benefits to the Group.
+The impairment loss of intangible assets was included in "research and development costs" within the consolidated statement of comprehensive income of the Group for the previous financial year.